 This sheet set comes in six delicate colors, and each set includes a fitted sheet with a 15-inch pocket, a flat sheet, and two pillowcases (twin sets only have one pillowcase).

 Best Flannel: L.L.
 Bean Organic Flannel Sheet

 Flannel sheets are especially popular in the cold winter months, and you’ll absolutely love the L.L.
 Bean Organic Flannel Sheet Collection if you love being warm and cozy in bed.
 These sheets are made from 100 percent GOTS-certified organic cotton, and they’re also Standard 100 by OEKO-TEX certified.

 These organic flannel sheets are made from double-brushed cotton for a super soft feel that only improved with each wash.
 You can choose from four standard colors, and the fitted sheets accommodate mattresses up to 15 inches deep.
-The plush fabric is designed to resist shrinking and fading, and the 5-ounce mid-weight fabric is comfortable to use year-round.
-These flannel sheets are super soft, comfortable, and warm.
-You might even feel like you're sleeping on a cloud.
+We love that the plush fabric is designed to resist shrinking and fading, and the 5-ounce mid-weight fabric is comfortable to use year-round.

 Best Sateen: Coyuchi 300 Thread Count Organic Sateen Sheet Set

 Another popular sheet construction is sateen, which is softer and silkier than percale.
 If you’re looking for organic sateen sheets, look no further than this set from Coyuchi.
 These luxurious linens are made with 100 percent GOTS-certified organic cotton that’s grown in India, and they feature a 300 thread count weave that’s silky to the touch and resists wrinkling.